sinanshamsudheen/Obsidian/PYQ QnA master prompt for perplexity.md

     - **Answer:**

-        - 4 concise bullet points only.
+        - 4 bullet points each with 10-15 words.

         - Simple, easy-to-remember language.